AI News Content Scraper avatar

 How it works

 The actor runs in two stages.
-First, it queries Google News RSS for each selected language/region pair, applies the after: and before: filters derived from daysBack, decodes Google News links into publisher URLs, and deduplicates the results.
+First, for each selected language/region pair it either queries Google News RSS search using searchQuery and the after: and before: filters derived from daysBack, or it loads the corresponding Google News topic feed when topic is provided.
+It then decodes Google News links into publisher URLs and deduplicates the results.

 Second, it opens each discovered news URL with Playwright, attempts to extract the main text from article-like selectors such as article, main, and common content containers, and falls back to a plain HTTP request plus HTML text cleanup when browser extraction fails.